Frequently Asked Questions

 No. There are many reasons why your doctor may take a small sample or biopsy of your stomach or colon lining.
 Most have nothing to do with cancer.

-Can my husband, wife, family member or friend come in with me during the procedure and watch?
+Can my husband, wife, other family member, or friend come in with me during the procedure?

 After your Procedure